Aotae/422-projects/ARAprototype/README.md

 ## Installation
 ## MongoDB Server
 Make sure you install mongodb as a service to run locally as we don't have the option to host our db server on MongoAtlas as stated by this projects SRS
-The link to install is below choose the On-Premise option https://www.mongodb.com/try/download/community make sure to install it as a service then follow this guide to see if the server is running.
+The link to install is below make sure to choose the On-Premise option
+https://www.mongodb.com/try/download/community
+Once downloaded install it as a service for less hassle
-follow this guide for your respective operating system
+If you prefer to do things manually then follow this guide for your respective operating system
 https://www.mongodb.com/docs/manual/administration/install-community/
 ## ARA client
 Either run the GUI.py module or the ARA.exe to open the client